junxit/us-congress-bills-115/bill.md

 - **(a)** *Amendments to definitions in the North Korea Sanctions and Policy Enhancement Act of 2016*
   - **(1)** *Applicable Executive order* Section 3(1)(A) of the North Korea Sanctions and Policy Enhancement Act of 2016 (22 U.S.C.
 9202(1)(A)) is amended—
-    - **(A)** by striking “or Executive Order 13694” and inserting “Executive Order 13694”; and
+    - **(A)** by striking “or Executive Order 13694” and inserting “Executive Order No. 13694”; and
-    - **(B)** by inserting “or Executive Order 13722 (50 U.S.C.
+    - **(B)** by inserting “or Executive Order No. 13722 (50 U.S.C.
 1701 note; relating to blocking the property of the Government of North Korea and the Workers’ Party of Korea, and Prohibiting Certain Transactions With Respect to North Korea),” before “to the extent”.
   - **(2)** *Applicable United Nations Security Council resolution* Section 3(2)(A) of the North Korea Sanctions and Policy Enhancement Act of 2016 (22 U.S.C.
 9202(2)(A)) is amended by striking “or 2094 (2013)” and inserting “2094 (2013), 2270 (2016), or 2321 (2016)”.
   - **(3)** *Foreign person* Section 3 of the North Korea Sanctions and Policy Enhancement Act of 2016 (22 U.S.C.
 9202) is amended—
     - **(A)** by redesignating paragraphs (5) through (14) as paragraphs (6) through (15), respectively; and